numoder/DSN7/README.md

-# DiscordMessenger theme for Vencord
+# DiscordNetwork 7 theme for Vencord
 This project hasn't currently made major progress.
 I'd suggest going back to DSN for now.